The successful German car industry has made three big mistakes in the last ten years: Diesel, electric and China.

 Let's look at it another way: the drama of the German automotive industry follows the narrative structure of a Hollywood movie.

-Most Hollwood productions follow the concept of the Hero’s Journey
+Most Hollywood productions follow the concept of the Hero's Journey

 We all have a right to a happy ending.

-The history of the German automotive industry has so far followed the narrative structure of Hollywood exactly.
-And that’s why I firmly believe in a happy ending.
+The history of the German automotive industry has so far followed the Hollywood narrative structure exactly.
+And that's why I firmly believe in a happy ending.

 To understand this better, we need to rewind to the transformation.
 Because what exactly does the transformation of the hero mean?